Wiggins Memorial Library Handbook for University Faculty 2024-2025

 5. To provide outreach to students by offering opportunities such as workshops, seminars, lectures, and poetry readings.

-Find your instructional librarian on the Partner with a Librarian page: (https://library.campbell.edu/information-fluency/liaison-listing/).
-Look for the Request an Instruction Session link or contact your librarian directly for partnership opportunities.
+Find your instructional liaison librarian on the Partner with a Librarian page: (https://library.campbell.edu/information-fluency/liaison-listing/). where you can make an appointment to request an Instruction Session or contact your librarian directly for partnership opportunities.
 Please request instruction at least one week in advance to allow enough time for the librarian to prepare.

 Technical Services